simonwhatley/govuk-service-assessments/src/content/version-2/prompts/standard-18.md

 - explain how they will test the service with the minister responsible for it before the service moves into live.

 ## Live

+### Questions

+- Has the minister responsible for the service tested it?

+### Evidence

+Service Manager able to:

+- Show a video or photo of the responsible minister testing the service, or provide written confirmation signed by the responsible minister to confirm they have tested the service.